 Note that some employers may require that you use up any vacation time that you have accrued before you begin your FMLA leave.

 Also, some employers may request a medical certification which states that your elderly parent requires care.
 You can download this form here.

 Examples Of Situations When You Could Request FMLA For Caring For Your Elderly Parent(s)

 Following are some situations where an employee could request for FMLA leave:

 - If an elderly parent is suffering from a serious condition which keeps them from being able to care for themselves.

 - If the elderly parent is unable to travel the doctor or hospital as needed

 - If the elderly parent is unable to properly care for themselves, their nutritional needs, self care, etc.

 - If the elderly parent requires psychological comfort due to their serious condition

 It’s important to remember that the FMLA leave is only up to 12 weeks – so it’s not indefinite.
-And as many caregivers of elderly loved one know – their senior loved one can deteriorate for many years.
+And as many family caregivers know – their senior loved ones can deteriorate for many years.